HOME / BLOG / Rails design governance

 Let's install device for the admins.

-bin/rails g devise Admin
+bundle add devise bin/rails generate devise:install bin/rails g devise Admin bin/rails db:migrate

 Remove :registerable from the admin model to avoid people from creating admins.